Egyptian Tortoise Care sheet

 Egyptian tortoises are the smallest of all the testudo tortoises currently available from captive breeding here in the United States!

-The Egyptian tortoise (Testudo kleinmanni), also called Kleinmann’s tortoise, was introduced to the pet trade 20 years ago.
-Historically found on the Southern boundary of the Mediterranean Sea on the north coast of Africa and the coastal Middle East, its range extends between Libya and Southern Israel and is reported to extend roughly 37 miles inland.
-However, recent studies place populations farther inland and farther east than previously thought.
+One of our favorites, the Egyptian tortoise (Testudo kleinmanni), also called Kleinmann’s tortoise, was introduced to the pet trade 20 years ago.
+Historically found on the Southern boundary of the Mediterranean Sea on the north coast of Africa and the coastal Middle East.
+Most of all, its range extends between Libya and Southern Israel.
+Interstingly, it is reported to extend roughly 37 miles inland.
+Consquently, recent studies place populations farther inland and farther east than previously thought.

 Finding Egyptian tortoises for sale

-The good news is that the tortoise is more frequently bred today than ever before, but the price has skyrocketed in the United States, with other countries getting similar prices.
-What is ironic about this trend is that the tortoise is being bred in much greater numbers around the world.
-The tortoise has become very popular in demand, but production has not kept up with that demand.
-Even though Egyptian tortoises are a little on the expensive side, they are available in most countries, including the U.S.
+Above all, the good news is that the tortoise is more frequently bred today than ever before.
+Consequently, the price has skyrocketed in the United States, with other countries getting similar prices.
+Likewise, they are still very hard to locate as they only have 1-2 babies per clutch.
+Also, since tortoise has become very popular in demand, it doesn’t mean production has not kept up with that demand.
+As a result of being so small, Egyptian tortoises are a little on the expensive side.
+For the reason that they only lay 1-2 eggs, they normally are available but with a waiting list from the Egyptian tortoise breeders.

 Desert Egyptian Tortoise Habitat